While we love taking people fishing, we don't do it for free...

 Do I Need to Know How to Swim?

-No, but not knowing how will slash the number of places we feel comfortable taking you, because wading anglers do fall in, clients do fall out of the boat or fall getting in and getting out, and once or twice a year some guide on the Yellowstone out of all the guide services makes a big mistake and flips a boat.
+No, but not knowing how will slash the number of places we feel comfortable taking you, because wading anglers do fall in, clients do fall out of the boat or fall getting in and getting out of the boat, and once or twice a year some guide on the Yellowstone out of all the guide services makes a big mistake and flips a boat.
 With non-swimmers we’ll stick to small streams and gentle rivers on walk-wade trips, and we’ll float flat sections on boat trips where the guide could make a rescue without endangering the boat.
-Non-swimmers are required to wear life jackets at all times on float trips.
+Non-swimmers are required to wear life jackets at all times on float trips, as are all clients under age 13 (state law).

 A Member of Our Party is Pregnant.
 What Trips are Available?